Casey-ama-bioinformatics/Bulk-RNA-Seq/README.md

 ```
 ## Data Visualization
-1. Heatmap of differentially expressed genes
+1. Heatmap of differentially expressed genes based on normalized counts
+   I chose to visualize top 50 most variable genes for PVA samples.
+This was repeated with the blood samples.
 ```R
 #Loading libraries
 library(pheatmap)